Syphilis: What it Is and How it Affects Your Body

 Source: Syphilis – CDC Basic Fact Sheet

-Specific Testing Information for Syphilis
+Specific Testing Information For Syphilis

 Testing for syphilis typically involves a simple blood test.
 This sample will then be analyzed for the presence of the bacteria.
 In some cases, if it is suspected your brain, spinal cord, or nerves are being affected, you may have to have your cerebrospinal fluid tested (CSF) which is done with a lumbar puncture or spinal tap.